 What are S2S, S3S, and S4S Lumber?

 The number on your hardwood lumber refers to the number of flat faces on the board.
-To know each code on your wood, we’ll break down what S2S, S3S, and S4S mean.
+To know each code on your wood, let me explain what S2S, S3S, and S4S mean.

 S2S is a lumber board crafted into a uniform thickness, rough edges, and parallel faces and is the most common type of lumber you’ll find even in your local hardwood dealer or lumber yard nearest you.